mchlstr/portswigger-web-security-academy/02. Authentication/05-lab-Username-enumeration-via-account-lock/05-lab.md

-# Lab Description

-## Lab: Username enumeration via account lock
+# Lab: Username enumeration via account lock

+## Lab Description

-This lab is vulnerable to username enumeration.
-It uses account locking, but this contains a logic flaw.
+This lab is vulnerable to **username enumeration**.
+It uses **account locking**, but this **contains a logic flaw**.
 To solve the lab, enumerate a valid username, brute-force this user's password, then access their account page.

+- Candidate usernames
+- Candidate passwords

-# Lab Solution
+## Lab Solution

 HTTP Request in the intruder with the username as a payload